filfilflavor/airspace/content/docs/powers-and-roots-of-real-numbers.md

 ## Statement

-For a nonnegative number, exponentiation to a real power cannot possible
+For a nonnegative number, exponentiation to a real power cannot make the number negative or introduce any imaginary component to the number.

-For a negative number, exponentiation...
+For a negative number, exponentiation to a real power can introduce imaginary components.

 ## References